 Why You Might Want to Buy a Mulching Mower

-The reader's confusion is understandable, though.
-Usually, when we hear the term, "mulching," we think of spreading mulch around with a shovel.
-Mulch is a multi-functional material, perhaps most valued for its ability to suppress weed growth.
+Usually, when we hear talk of "mulching," we think of spreading mulch around with a shovel to suppress weed growth in a planting bed.
+Mulch is a multi-functional material, valued not only for its use in weed control, but also for its ability to conserve moisture in the soil.
 Tree bark is commonly used for this purpose.

-But "mulching mowers" give the term a new twist.
+But mulching mowers give the term a new twist.
 "Mulching" in this case is a bit of a misnomer.
-These machines do not make mulch; if anything, the product they leave behind is more of a compost or a fertilizer.
+These machines do not make mulch; if anything, the product they leave behind is more of a compost.
 This source of organic matter breaks down and supplies your grass with nutrients.
 Using this type of lawn mower is one step you can take to keep your grass fed while avoiding the application of chemical fertilizers.

 The alternative to a mulching mower is a lawn mower that comes with a bag attachment to collect grass clippings.
 If you opt for the latter, you should deposit the clippings into a compost pile, so as to acquire free compost for the garden and avoid wasting community landfill space.

-Mulching mowers are designed so as to leave behind finely shredded grass clippings.
-Such clippings can be left on the lawn with impunity.
 By contrast, because lawn mowers without mulching capabilities produce clippings that are bulkier and readily mat together, their clippings need to be removed from the lawn, so that the grass does not suffocate under them.
-This is the reason why people using neither a mulching mower nor a machine with a bag attachment have to rake up their lawn clippings.
-While this third alternative is surely a possibility (my dad always made me rake up the grass clippings after he mowed the grass when I was a child), you can see why, nevertheless, it would also be the most labor intensive approach.
-But when folks cut the grass with reel mowers back in the old days, there was not much choice.
+This is the reason why people using neither a mulching mower nor a machine with a bag attachment (meaning that the clippings simply blow out of the chute and onto the lawn) have to rake up their lawn clippings.
+While this third alternative is surely a possibility, it would also be the most labor-intensive approach.
+Of course, when folks cut the grass with reel mowers, there is not much choice.